 - Tablets and capsules: The most common source of poisoning.

 If your dog is in pain, perhaps displaying signs of arthritis or limping, you must not reach for your own medicine cabinet.
 Human NSAIDs are never the answer.
-Instead, we need to look at veterinary-prescribed pain relief or long-term joint support.
+Instead, we need to look at veterinary-prescribed pain relief or longer-term joint support.

 Key Takeaway: Nurofen contains ibuprofen and is just as toxic as generic versions; never give any human NSAID to your dog.